jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 User the Poisson assumption, the true matching between U and V has maximum expected likelihood

-Step 2 is that an edge is considered a match only if its score differes from the secon-best score by more than $\varepsilon$ times (eccentricity) the standard deviation of all other possible matches' score (for this user)
+Step 3 is that an <mark>edge is considered a match</mark> only if its score <mark>differs from the second-best score</mark> by <mark>more than $\varepsilon$ times</mark> (eccentricity) the standard deviation of all other possible matches' score (for this user)

 # Profiling Attacks

-If the data doesn't overlap timewise, we can no loner do a matching attack
+If the data <mark>doesn't overlap timewise</mark>, we can no longer do a matching attack

-We need to do a profiling attack, where the distance is time independent
+We need to do a <mark>profiling attack</mark>, where the distance is time independent

-These typically rely ont he user's habits and behaviour in order to reidentify them
+These typically <mark>rely on the user's habits and behaviour</mark> in order to reidentify them

 The method is:

-1. Extract a profile of the user in the identified dataset through a profiling distance/algorithm
+1. <mark>Extract a profile</mark> of the user in the identified dataset through a profiling distance/algorithm
-2. Compare the profiles of known user to users in the anonymous dataset to identify them using a linking algorithm
+2. <mark>Compare the profiles</mark> of known user to users in the anonymous dataset to identify them using a linking algorithm

 ## Profiling Attacks on Location Data